Picnic table: Shape

 The most traditional and common picnic table shape is rectangular, with a straight bench on each of the rectangle's two long edges.
 In the United States, this sort of rectangular picnic table is so closely associated with picnicking that it is the symbol used for picnic sites and picnic shelters under the Manual on Uniform Traffic Control Devices.
 However, many different shapes, including circular, hexagonal and octagonal designs, have also been used for picnic tables.
 Circular and octagonal picnic tables first became popular in California in the early 20th century because of their superior properties for playing card games.

 Location

-Most picnic tables a fixed or foldable structures, free standing or mounted to the floor and found at landmarks, scenic views or public places, for people to rest and gather.
+Most picnic tables are fixed or foldable structures, free standing or mounted to the floor, and are found at landmarks, scenic views or public places, for people to rest and gather.

 In contrast, a mobile picnic table does not have a particular spot or location, but follows around together with its platform and can be used for multiple purposes.